OpenHFT/Chronicle-Map/README.md

 .statelessClient(new InetSocketAddress("localhost", 8076))
 ```

-but in your example you should choose the host of the state-full server and the port you allocated
+but in your example you should choose the host of the statefull server and the port you allocated
  it.

 ``` java